rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.template.markdown

 """
 >>> app = App.create_null(args=["save", "message"])
 >>> app.run()
-# How to assert that "git commit" was called?
+# How to assert that git commit was called?

 >>> app = App.create_null(args=["share"])
 >>> app.run()
-# How to assert that "git push" was called?
+# How to assert that git push was called?
 """
 $:END